-- Total of 10 minutes, with measurements recorded at least once every minute. - The performance testing agent should note whether the HVAC system (or any ventilation and air treatment method) is on or off during the data collection period.
+- Total of 10 minutes, with measurements recorded at least once every minute. - The WELL Performance Testing Agent should note whether the HVAC system (or any ventilation and air treatment method) is on or off during the data collection period.

 • Measurements are recorded in 8% of the total number of each regularly occupied room type in the project (at least one of each room type).